6 Best Motorcycle Sport Touring Tires

 MICHELIN Pilot Power Front Tire

-It comes with an amazing tread pattern that covers less than 12% of the tire surface, enabling faster warm up times and more grip.
-You’re guaranteed a maximum lean angle of 50.6 degrees on a dry road, and another 41.9 degrees when riding in the wet.
+It comes with an amazing tread design that covers less than 12% of the tire surface, enabling faster warm-up times and more wet weather grip.
+You’re guaranteed a maximum lean angle of 50.6 degrees on dry roads and 41.9 degrees in wet conditions — giving riders solid confidence.
+Compared to the rest of the sport-touring tires, the MICHELIN Pilot Power stands out for its balanced performance, as the best sport-touring tires perform well in both wet and dry conditions.

 FEATURES